Volumes of Subvarieties of Complex Ball Quotients and Sparsity of Rational Points: Acknowledgements

 \section{Acknowledgements}

-I would like to thank my advisor Jacob Tsimerman for many enlightening discussions and for his comments on the earlier draft of this paper.
-I would also like to thank Sai-kee Yeung for useful conversations around the effective very ampleness problem.
+I would like to thank my advisor Jacob Tsimerman for many enlightening discussions and for his comments on an earlier draft of this paper.
+I also thank Sai-kee Yeung for useful conversations around the effective very ampleness problem.
+Finally, I am grateful to the anonymous referee for several helpful comments that clarified the text and the proofs in this paper.